caseyg/awesome/TOPICS.md

 *   [XargsUK/awesome-adhd](https://github.com/XargsUK/awesome-adhd) - A curated list of ADHD apps, books, ideas and resources across the web!

-## database

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-*   [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.

-*   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data

-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [dxos/dxos](https://github.com/dxos/dxos) - TypeScript implementation of the DXOS protocols, SDK, toolchain and Composer.

-*   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable

-*   [versionpress/versionpress](https://github.com/versionpress/versionpress) - Git-based version control for WordPress.
-Whoa!

-*   [blacksmithgu/datacore](https://github.com/blacksmithgu/datacore) - Work-in-progress successor to Dataview with a focus on UX and speed.

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-*   [huridocs/uwazi](https://github.com/huridocs/uwazi) - Uwazi is a web-based, open-source solution for building and sharing document collections

-*   [gristlabs/grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.

-*   [metabase/metabase](https://github.com/metabase/metabase) - The easy-to-use open source Business Intelligence and Embedded Analytics tool that lets everyone work with data :bar\_chart:

-*   [RafaelGB/obsidian-db-folder](https://github.com/RafaelGB/obsidian-db-folder) - Obsidian Plugin to Allow Notion like database based on folders

-*   [data-engineering-community/data-engineering-wiki](https://github.com/data-engineering-community/data-engineering-wiki) - The best place to learn data engineering.
-Built and maintained by the data engineering community.

-*   [seatable/seatable](https://github.com/seatable/seatable) - SeaTable: easy like a spreadsheet, powerful like a database.
-Unlimited rows in a single base.

-*   [tmarois/Filebase](https://github.com/tmarois/Filebase) - A Simple but Powerful Flat File Database Storage.

 ## db

 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.